drminnaar/react-bitcoin-monitor/README.md

 * [react-calculator-standard]

   A calculator that provides the essential arithmetic operations, an expression builder, and a complete history of all expressions

+* [react-weather-standard]

+  A weather application that displays the current weather, daily forecasts, and hourly forecasts based on your current geolocation

 ---